cmiltiadis/studioany/content/event/ol/11/index.md

 abstract: 'This talk will examine scenes of architecture by discussing the two movies „Inception“ (Christopher Nolan 2010) and „Wreck-It Ralph“ (Rich Moore 2012) and the digital game „Monument Valley“ (Ustwo Games 2014).
 Here, building typologies such as labyrinth and tower as well as elements such as walls and stairs are not functioning merely as a stage or the setting for a storyline.
 They have an agency and are directly involved in action and interaction within the visual and spatial narrative.
 Moreover, camera movement and gameplay not only capture points of views but control the projection and production of architectural space.
 I will argue for an architectural media theory that addresses both, the design of digital environments as well as architecture experienced on screens.'
 ##################################################################
 # AUTHORS
-authors: [Johannes Mücke]
+authors: [Nicole Stöcklmayr]
 categories: [curatorial]
 #TAGS
-tags: [IAM Open Lectures, curatorial, IAM TU Graz, fix, poster]
+tags: [IAM Open Lectures, curatorial, IAM TU Graz]
 # Projects (optional).
-#   Associate this post with one or more of your projects.
-Simply enter your project's folder or file name without extension.
-Otherwise, set `projects = []`.
 projects: [open-lectures]
 ##################################################################
 # DATE # Talk start and end times. # End time can optionally be hidden by prefixing the line with `#`.